qaa-demo/cucumber-selenium-js/README.md

    This command will read the `package.json` file and install all required packages, including Cucumber and Selenium.

-## Basic Training
+## Selenium/Cucumber Intro

+> [!NOTE]

-1. The basic training materials are stored in `INTRO.md`.
+1. The training materials are stored in `INTRO.md`.
 Open this file to get started with the introductory tutorial.
 2. Follow the instructions in `INTRO.md` to complete the intro tutorial.
 This will guide you through the basics of using Cucumber and Selenium with JavaScript.

 ## Create a New Project